stomobe/Dodge-the-Creeps/README.md

 # Dodge the Creeps
  Godot starter project.
 This is a simple game; the goal is to move the player character around to dodge the spawning enemy mobs around the screen.
+Touch an enemy mob and it's game over.
 Your score goes up the longer you survive.

- To run, serve the file 'Dodge the creeps.html' to your browser.
+ To run the game, serve the file 'Dodge the creeps.html' to your browser.

  A simple way to do that is from the project root directory, start a Linux terminal and run the following:
  ```